 When I was a little girl, I would often come home from school to the smell of fruit crumble pie baking in the oven.
 My grandmother made the most delicious fruit pies: plums, blackberries, apples, peaches; she would use whatever was in season and the aromas would fill our home as well as our neighbours’.

 This strawberry and apple crumble recipe is paleo friendly and contains no grains, refined sugars or dairy, but as many of the ingredients still contain natural sugars (dates, fruit, coconut), I would recommend saving it for special occasions or weekends.
 It’s still a treat!

 Cooking notes: I used small individual ramekins but you can easily use one baking dish and serve it as a whole pie.

 - 15 strawberries, diced

-- 1 vanilla bean or 1 tbsp vanilla extract
+- 1 vanilla bean (seeds scooped out) or 1 tablespoon vanilla extract

-- Half way through cooking the apple and strawberries, pre-heat oven on 150C.
+- Half way through cooking the apple and strawberries, pre-heat the oven on 160 / 320 F.